karayabin/universe-snapshot/universe/Ling/DocTools/doc/api/Ling/DocTools/Helper/CommentHelper.md

 - <span id="property-propertyReturnTagTypes"><b>propertyReturnTagTypes</b></span>

-    This property holds the php types (i.e. not including custom user class) allowed for a @return tag in DocTools.
+    This property holds the php types (i.e. not including custom user class) allowed for a "@return" tag in DocTools.